Wise-Gorilla/zionbuilder/README.md

 ## Changelog ##

 ### 1.1.1- 2020-12-04 ###
+* Fix delete dynamic content value
+* Fix bg shadow on treeview
+* Fixed element edit not adding to history in certain conditions
 * Fixed tabs not keeping active tab in editor
 * Fixed post cache not properly cleared on page save
 * Update Tabgroup with v-model